marina-sam14/Internship/README.md

 ### Internship

-Group meetings every Monday at 10:30
+Group meetings every Monday at 10:30 // 18 people

 <!-- ## Weeks
 1             Meeting each others, Access to the 7LDevelopment / Shopper Shopify App </br>